-Details of the Group's remuneration framework for Executives, Independent Directors and employees are set out in the Remuneration Report that forms part of the Directors' Report contained in this Annual Report starting on page 14.
+for Executives, Independent Directors and employees are set out in the Remuneration Report that forms part of the Directors' Report contained in the Financial Statements starting on page 3.
 In 2010/11 there were no base salary increases for DEXUS senior management and no fee increases for Independent Directors.
 There are no schemes for retirement benefits (other than superannuation) for Independent Directors.